Home Remedies for Cat's Eye Infection [6 Easy & Simple Solutions]

 What is an Eye Infection?

-Cat eye infections are the result of bacteria, fungi, or viruses that penetrate the eyeball or eyelids.
+Eye infections in cats are the result of bacteria, fungi, or viruses that penetrate the eyeball or eyelids.
 Viral infections break down into two categories, infections in the clear front of the eye (cornea) and infections in the thin layer lining the eye and eyelids (conjunctiva).
 An eye infection in a cat can be a number of different things.

 cat with an eye infection